-Together with tasks of documentation and preservation of the audiovisual footage, HAMACA also promotes the social and institutional sensibility towards the need of creating new policies of national audiovisual patrimony preservation.
+HAMACA provides the services of cataloging, managing, circulating, and preserving audiovisual pieces across the Spanish context from the late 60s to the present.
+The aim to preserve these practices emerges as a reaction in light of the lack of attention that video heritage gets from institutions.
+Together with tasks of documentation and preservation of the audiovisual footage, HAMACA is constantly promoting social and institutional sensibility towards the need of creating new policies of national audiovisual patrimony preservation.